-AMIR RUPANI of Dallas, Texas (member, utility services committee).
+AMIR RUPANI of Dallas, Texas (member, administration and audit committee).
 Rupani is chief executive officer and president of King Import Warehouse.
 He is also president and chief executive officer of Texas Prince Inc. He serves as chairman of the Greater Dallas Asian American Chamber of Commerce and on the board of directors for the World Affairs Council in Dallas/Fort Worth.
 Formerly, he served on the board of directors for the Dallas Convention and Visitor's Bureau, the Dallas Citizens Council, the Dallas Assembly and the Dallas Planning and Zoning Board.
 He is the founder, organizer and former president of One World Holding Inc. and former chairman of One World Bank.
 Rupani was named Businessman of the Year in 2005 by the Pakistan American Congress in Washington, D.C.
-He received the Pioneer Award in 2006 from the Dallas Business Journal.
+He received the Pioneer Award in 2006 from the Dallas/Fort Worth Asian American Citizens Council and the Minority Business Leader Award in 2008 from the Dallas Business Journal.
 Under his leadership, King Import Warehouse was named Exemplary Importer/Exporter Firm of the Year in 2004 by the Minority Business Development Agency, a branch of the U.S. Department of Commerce.
 King Import Warehouse was named the Fastest Growing Company in Dallas by the Cox School of Business at Southern Methodist University in 2004.
 Rupani attended City College of Karachi in Pakistan.
 Rupani was reappointed as director at large in 2013.

-ANA LAURA SAUCEDO of Dallas, Texas (member, legal and public policy committee).
+ANA LAURA SAUCEDO of Dallas, Texas (member, utility services committee).
 Saucedo invests in residential property.
 She is a former news reporter for KLIF and KRLD radio in Dallas.
 Saucedo worked for the Office of Minority Business Enterprise, and the Department of Commerce and was instrumental in developing the Texas Association of Mexican American Chambers of Commerce and the U. S. Hispanic Chamber of Commerce.
 She spent twelve years volunteering with the Parent Teacher Association and was awarded a Life Member Honor by the Socorro Independent School District in El Paso, Texas.
 She was elected trustee of Socorro ISD and was appointed to the Texas Commission on Human Rights.
 She is currently the president of the Pike Park Preservation League and coordinates cultural and historical activities at one of the oldest parks in Dallas.
 Saucedo was reappointed as director for Dallas County in 2013.